dms-vep/Flu_H3_Massachusetts2022_DMS/README.md

 # Pseudovirus deep mutational scanning of A/Massachusetts/18/2022 (H3N2) hemagglutinin
 Study by Timothy Yu and Jesse Bloom.

+This repo contains data and code from deep mutational scanning experiments on H3 hemagglutinin.

+For user-friendly links to interactive visualization of the data and key numerical results, see https://dms-vep.org/Flu_H3_Massachusetts2022_DMS/.

 ## Organization of this repo

 ### `dms-vep-pipeline-3` submodule